How to Prepare for the Next Financial Crisis

 To prepare for the next financial crisis, seriously consider adding short-term disability and long-term care insurance to whatever insurance you currently have.
 Short-term disability is meant to fill in gaps in your income caused by an injury or illness that keeps you from working for three to six months.
 Short-term disability can protect your home and emergency fund.

 Long-term care insurance is something to consider if you’re in your 50s or older.
-It covers things like in-home help with bathing, grooming, cooking, nursing home care, things that Medicare doesn’t generally cover.
+It covers things like in-home help with bathing, grooming, cooking, nursing home care, and things that Medicare doesn’t generally cover.
 Long-term care insurance can help protect your retirement savings.

 Stay the Course